 The MSU-CVM Anesthesia section provides service to both the large and small animal sides of the hospital.
 Dogs, cats, and horses are the most common patients, however, rabbits, birds, pocket pets, cows, pigs, lions, and tigers have all been anesthetized by the service.
 The Anesthesia Team is led by Robert Meyer and Claudio Natalini, DVM, Diplomates ACVAA, board-certified anesthesiologists.
 The anesthesia team is responsible for teaching the concepts and applications of anesthesia to 2nd and 3rd year veterinary students and veterinary technology students.

-Robert Meyer, DVM, Diplomate ACVA - Professor
+Robert Meyer, DVM, Diplomate ACVAA - Professor

-Simone Hinz, DVM, BSc - Clinical Instructor
+Simone Hinz, DVM, BSc - Assistant Clinical Professor, Service Chief

-Megan Robbins, CVT - technician
+Megan Robbins, CVT